 You will find that our Inpatient Unit has a lovely warm homely feel, allowing people to be together with privacy and dignity.
 We also hope that you find yourself surprised, encouraged and reassured as you discover how hospice care can transform the lives of those affected by a life-limiting or terminal illness.

-We would like more people to understand this from an early age, so whilst you are with us we will encourage you to write a blog about your experiences, share St Clare’s social media posts, and promote St Clare at your school or college.
+We would like more people to understand this from an early age, so whilst you are with us we will encourage you to share your experiences and promote what we do via whatever means you have available.
+This could be by share St Clare’s social media posts, writing a blog about your experiences, or promoting St Clare at your school or college.

 You will be based at St Clare Hospice, Hastingwood Road, Hastingwood near Harlow, Essex, CM17 9JX.